nightscout/trio-docs/docs/configuration/settings/therapy/target_glucose.md

     Some users only have one target.
     Others have a lower target during the day and a higher target during the night to avoid lows.

-## How to Enter Your Target Glucose Into Trio
+## How to Enter Your Glucose Targets Into Trio

 ### Step 1

-Enter the Target Glucose screen
+Enter the Glucose Targets screen

 ![Target Profile Menu](img/glucose_target_menu.png){ width="600px"  }
 {align=center}